Eric-Lpcr/AdventOfCode2021/day15/README.md

 Part 2: I was afraid it could be terrible!

-But finally, I just needed to subclass the `GridWithWeights` with a constructor which takes the size of the pattern and the repetition factors and computes the real size (it is only used for bounding, and it doesn't generate memory usage).
+But finally, I just needed to subclass the `GridWithWeights` with a constructor which takes the risk level grid pattern as a weight, and the repetition factors.
+The real size is computed (it is only used for bounding, and it doesn't generate memory usage).
-The weight is set only for the pattern, and I overloaded the cost accessor for any coordinate to come back in the pattern with modulo, compute the increase according to the tile coords, and reduce it in the 1 to 9 range.
+The weight is set only for the pattern, and I overloaded the cost accessor for any coordinate to come back in the pattern with modulo, compute the increase according to the tile coordinates, and reduce it in the 1 to 9 range.
+And I finally generalized part 1 to be like a part 2 with a single tile (expand factor is 1).

 And here it goes, so efficient.
 Again a very nice library for graph algorithms, easy to use, easy to specialize.